April Family-Friendly Events Guide

 Cherry Blossoms: A DC Highlight

-The National Cherry Blossom Festival runs from March 18th to April 16th this year.
+The National Cherry Blossom Festival runs from March 20th to April 14th this year.
 Several festival events are included in this guide, but there are many more.
 Find out about all Festival events here.
 Need guidance for navigating the Festival with kids?
-Check out our article, How to Enjoy Cherry Blossoms with Kids!
+Check out our article, How to Enjoy Cherry Blossoms with Kids.
 If you want to avoid the crowds around the Tidal Basin, you can find other places to enjoy the blooms in 12 Unique Places to Enjoy Cherry Blossoms.
 We also have put together a guide to Easter Pictures and Egg Hunts in the DC Area.
 Wherever this month takes you, we hope that your family shares unforgettable experiences as you plant a garden, take a hike, fly a kite, stomp in puddles, or clean up your community.
 Don’t forget: Earth Day is April 22nd!

 National Cherry Blossom Festival Tidal Basin Welcome Area & ANA Stage

-Now – April 2
+Now – April 7

 West Basin Drive, SW